meganz/MEGAcmd/UserGuide.md

 ### exit
 Quits MEGAcmd

 Usage: `exit [--only-shell]`
 <pre>
 By default this command will exit both the interactive shell and the command server.
-To only exit current shell and keep server running, use "exit --only-shell"
+To only exit current shell and keep server running, use `exit --only-shell`

 Exiting the server does not cancel the session, and the encrypted local cache of your account is kept on your PC.
 The session will be resumed when the service is restarted.